 Specifying the function code type (shown in Table 7.2) and number in a 4-digit hexadecimal notation.
+However, when there is no function code in an inverter, it ignores.

 Function code number (hexadecimal)

 Function code type (in accordance with Table 7.2)